Amenability, connected components, and definable actions

 By compactness, the condition ``$(R_i \circ Y) \cap Y' = \emptyset$ for some $i$'' is equivalent to ``$(E \circ Y) \cap Y' =\emptyset$''.

 \begin{lem} Let $m$ be a pre-mean for $X/E$.
-Then $m$ induces a normalized mean $\nu$ on the lattice of sets $Y/E$, with $Y$ type-definable, or equivalently on the lattice of type-definable sets $Y$ with $YE=Y$, in the following way
+Then $m$ induces a normalized mean $\nu$ on the lattice of sets $Y/E$, with $Y$ a type-definable subset of $X$, or equivalently on the lattice of type-definable subsets $Y$ of $X$ with $YE=Y$, in the following way

 \end{lem}

 \begin{proof} Let $L$ be the lattice of all $\bigwedge$-definable sets $Y$ with $YE=Y$.
 For $Y \in L$, define